hsuehyt/CameraController/README.md

-# CameraController

----

-#### Overview
-`CameraController` is a versatile Unity3D script designed to provide intuitive and customizable camera controls similar to those found in Unity's Editor.
-It allows users to pan, zoom, and rotate the camera during runtime, enhancing the usability of any scene.
-Additionally, the script includes a feature to reset the camera to its original position and orientation.

-#### Features
-- **Zoom:** Alt + Right Mouse Button + Move Mouse Vertically
-- **Pan:** Alt + Middle Mouse Button + Move Mouse
-- **Orbit/Tumble:** Alt + Left Mouse Button + Move Mouse
-- **Reset Camera:** Press 'F' to reset to the default camera position and orientation

-#### Requirements
-- Unity 2019.4 LTS or later is recommended to ensure full compatibility.

-#### Installation
-1. **Create the Script:**
-   - Navigate to the Assets folder in Unity's Project pane.
-   - Right-click and select Create > C# Script.
-   - Name the script `CameraController`.
-   - Open the script in your preferred code editor.

-2. **Script Setup:**
-   - Copy and paste the provided script code into the `CameraController` script file.

-3. **Attach to Camera:**
-   - Drag the script onto the camera object in your scene that you wish to control.

-4. **Configure Script Parameters:**
-   - With the camera selected, adjust the script parameters in the Inspector to suit your needs.
-Parameters include `panSpeed`, `zoomSpeed`, `rotationSpeed`, as well as initial `defaultPosition` and `defaultRotation`.

-#### Usage
-After setup, enter Play mode in Unity to interact with the camera:
-- **Zoom:** Hold Alt and the right mouse button, then move the mouse vertically.
-- **Pan:** Hold Alt and the middle mouse button, then move the mouse.
-- **Orbit/Tumble:** Hold Alt and the left mouse button, then move the mouse.
-- **Reset:** Simply press the 'F' key to reset the camera to its default settings.

-#### Contributing
-Contributions to enhance `CameraController`, fix issues, or improve documentation are warmly welcomed.
-Please feel free to fork the repository, make your changes, and submit a pull request.

-#### License
-This project is licensed under the MIT License - see the LICENSE file in the source repository for more details.
+# Camera Controller for Unity

+## Overview

+The `CameraController` script provides versatile camera control functionalities for Unity applications, allowing the camera to pan, zoom, and orbit around a designated GameObject named "Sphere".
+This script is designed to be attached to a camera object in a Unity scene to enable dynamic and intuitive camera movements through mouse inputs.

+## Features

+- **Zoom**: Adjust the camera's distance relative to the "Sphere" using the right mouse button.
+- **Pan**: Move the camera parallel to its current viewing plane using the middle mouse button.
+- **Orbit/Tilt**: Rotate the camera around the "Sphere", allowing both horizontal orbiting and vertical tilting using the left mouse button.

+## Setup

+### Requirements

+- Unity 2019.4 LTS or later
+- A scene with at least one camera and a GameObject named "Sphere"

+### Installation

+1. **Create or Open Your Unity Project**:
+   - Launch Unity and either create a new project or open an existing one where you intend to use this camera control.

+2. **Add the Script**:
+   - Create a new script in Unity named `CameraController`.
+   - Copy the provided `CameraController` code into this script using Unity's script editor or your preferred text editor.

+3. **Prepare the Scene**:
+   - Ensure your scene has a camera object.
+This will typically be the Main Camera.
+   - Add a GameObject to your scene and name it "Sphere".
+This object will serve as the pivot point around which the camera moves.

+4. **Attach the Script**:
+   - Drag the `CameraController` script onto your Main Camera in the scene to attach it as a component.

+5. **Configure the Script** (Optional):
+   - Select the camera in your scene hierarchy.
+   - In the Inspector panel, you will see the `CameraController` component with several adjustable parameters such as `panSpeed`, `zoomSpeed`, and `rotationSpeed`.
+Adjust these parameters as needed to fine-tune the camera's responsiveness.

+## Usage

+- **Activate Camera Controls**:
+  - Hold the **Left Alt** key to activate the camera controls.
+- **Camera Movements**:
+  - **Zoom**: Click and hold the right mouse button, then move the mouse forward or backward.
+  - **Pan**: Click and hold the middle mouse button, then move the mouse in any direction.
+  - **Orbit/Tilt**: Click and hold the left mouse button, then move the mouse to orbit horizontally or tilt vertically.

+- **Reset Camera**:
+  - Press the **F** key to reset the camera to its default position and orientation.

+## Support

+For support, feature requests, or bug reports, please open an issue in the GitHub repository linked to this project or contact the developer directly through [Developer Contact Information].